Skip to content

 Curved penises and photo estimates

-If the shaft curves upward or sideways, a flexible tape or a string laid along the top contour gives a truer length than a hard ruler floating above the curve.
-By contrast, how to estimate penis size from photo visual cues, how to estimate penis size from photo with hand reference, and visual estimation penis size from photo hand comparison are not standardized medical methods at all.
+If the shaft curves upward or sideways, a flexible tape or a string laid along the top contour can describe surface length along the curve, but a straight dorsal bone pressed ruler measurement remains the standard method for comparison with most published averages.
+By contrast, visual estimates from a photo, even with a hand reference, are not standardized medical methods at all.
 Clinical studies use direct measurement, not photo based guesses.[1]
 [2]

 Conditions that change measured length or visible size

 Obesity and buried penis.
 Men with BMI in the obesity range, 30 kg per m2 or higher, often have a larger suprapubic fat pad, which reduces visible shaft and makes non bone pressed erect length look shorter even when underlying corporal length has not changed.
-This is the main reason the bone pressed versus non bone pressed penis length difference can widen after weight gain.
+This is why the bone pressed vs non bone pressed penis measurement difference can widen after weight gain, and why there is no single average correction that fits every man.

 Erectile dysfunction.
 In the Massachusetts Male Aging Study, 52% of men age 40 to 70 reported some degree of erectile dysfunction.
 If rigidity is only partial, measuring erect penis length will underestimate your fully rigid number because the erectile bodies are not maximally filled.[7]

 Peyronie’s disease.
-In one prostate screening cohort, the prevalence of Peyronie’s disease reached 8.9% when men were asked and examined.
-Peyronie’s can cause curvature, indentation, and loss of straight line length, so a standard ruler may underread a curved shaft unless you follow the contour.[6]
+Peyronie’s disease can cause curvature, indentation, and loss of straight line length, so a standard ruler may underread a curved shaft unless you follow the contour with a flexible tape or string.[6]

-Penile dysmorphic disorder and size anxiety.
-According to a 2002 International Journal of Impotence Research study, most men seeking penile lengthening measured in the normal range.
-That is a reminder that “how does my penis measure up” is often more about perception than anatomy.[5]
+Size anxiety.
+A 2021 counseling review noted that self reported penis size tends to run larger than clinician measured values.
+That is a reminder that “how does my penis measure up” is often more about perception than anatomy.[3]

 Signs your measurement method is off